History of the Republic of Ireland: Separatism, rebellion and partition

-From Union in 1801 until 6 December 1922 the whole of Ireland was part of the United Kingdom of Great Britain and Ireland.
+From the Acts of Union 1800 in 1801 until 6 December 1922 the whole of Ireland was part of the United Kingdom of Great Britain and Ireland.
 However, from the 1880s, there had been long-standing nationalist agitation for autonomy or Home Rule.
 Other, more radical voices such as the Irish Republican Brotherhood called for independence, but these were in a minority.

 In 1912–1913, the Liberal government in Britain proposed a Bill for Home Rule.
 Alarmed, unionists in the north organized the Ulster Volunteers, an armed militia proposing to resist Home Rule by force.
 Nationalists in response founded the Irish Volunteers.
 Arising out of this stand off, the partition of Ireland was proposed in three way talks between the Irish Parliamentary Party, the Unionist Party and the British government.
 In 1914, the UK Parliament enacted a Third Irish Home Rule Bill but suspended its effect until after World War I.

 The nationalist leader John Redmond pledged support for the British war effort and many Irishmen served in the British Army (see Ireland and World War I), but the war and the frustration of nationalist ambitions regarding Home Rule led to a radicalisation of Irish nationalism.
 In 1916, a group of IRB activists within the Irish Volunteers led an insurrection aimed at Irish independence in Dublin, known as the Easter Rising.
 The rebellion did not have popular support and was put down within a week, but the execution of its leaders, and the subsequent wholesale arrest of radical nationalist activists proved very unpopular with the nationalist public.
 Coming directly after the Rising, a further attempt was made at the Irish Convention to resolve the impasse over Home Rule, but without success.
 Finally, the British proposal to extend conscription for the war to Ireland provoked widespread resistance, (see Conscription Crisis of 1918) and discredited the Irish Parliamentary Party who had supported the British war effort.

 All of these factors led to a swing towards support for Sinn Féin – the party which was led by veterans of the Easter Rising and which stood for an independent Irish Republic.
-In the 1918 Irish general election, Sinn Féin won the vast majority of seats, many of which were uncontested.
-Sinn Féin's elected candidates refused to attend the UK Parliament at Westminster and instead assembled in Dublin as a new revolutionary parliament called "Dáil Éireann".
-They declared the existence of a new state called the "Irish Republic" and established a system of government to rival the institutions of the United Kingdom.
+In the 1918 general election, Sinn Féin won 73 of the 105 seats, many of which were uncontested.
+Sinn Féin's elected candidates refused to attend the UK Parliament at Westminster and instead assembled in Dublin as a new revolutionary parliament called Dáil Éireann.
+They then declared the existence of a new state called the Irish Republic and established a system of government to rival the institutions of the United Kingdom.